Stay on top of the latest

 View our MBA Admissions Essay Masterclass on NYU Stern, Duke Fuqua, and Johnson Cornell.

-All sessions from our MBA Admissions Essay Masterclass series are available on Fortuna’s YouTube channel.
+Visit Fortuna’s YouTube channel to check out all sessions in our MBA Admissions Essay Masterclass series.
 You can also view our team’s MBA Essay Tips for every school on your target list.

 Fortuna’s Trisha Nussbaum is an MBA Admissions coach and an NYU Stern alumna with experience working at top tech giants Google and IBM.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.